Jon Snow (character): Season 7

 Jon prepares the North's defense against the White Walkers.
-He receives a message from Cersei Lannister that he swear his allegiance to her, as well as an invitation to Dragonstone from Daenerys Targaryen's Hand Tyrion.
+He receives a message from Cersei Lannister that he must swear his allegiance to her, as well as an invitation to Dragonstone from Daenerys Targaryen's Hand Tyrion.
 In a message from Sam, Jon learns Dragonstone has a deposit of dragonglass, to which the White Walkers and wights are vulnerable.
 He decides to meet with Daenerys.
-Daenerys wants Jon to bend the knee but Jon refuses, insisting that the White Walkers are a threat to all of humanity.
+Daenerys wants Jon to bend the knee, but Jon refuses, insisting that the White Walkers are a threat to all of humanity.
 Tyrion persuades Daenerys to let Jon mine dragonglass as a gesture of goodwill.
 Jon discovers cave drawings of the First Men and the Children of the Forest fighting the White Walkers and invites Daenerys to view them.
 As part of the plan to convince Cersei that the army of the dead is real, Jon leads an expedition beyond the Wall to capture a wight to provide proof of it.
 During the mission, when Jon kills a White Walker, the wights it had reanimated are destroyed.
 He realizes that killing the Night King will likely kill the entire army of the dead.
-When Jon and his party are surrounded by wights, Daenerys comes to their aid with her dragons.
+When wights surround Jon and his party, Daenerys comes to their aid with her dragons.
 However, one of the dragons, Viserion, is killed by the Night King.
-Daenerys is forced to flee without Jon but Benjen Stark arrives to rescue him, sacrificing himself.
-Later, Daenerys vows to fight the Night King with Jon and he swears fealty to her as his queen.
+Daenerys is forced to flee without Jon, but Benjen Stark arrives to rescue him, sacrificing himself.
+Later, Daenerys vows to fight the Night King with Jon, and he swears fealty to her as his queen.

 Jon and Daenerys travel to King's Landing to parley with Cersei.
 Cersei is apparently convinced to declare a truce so that the Lannisters may aid in the battle against the dead but later reveals to Jaime Lannister that she has no intention of keeping her word.
 Meanwhile, Sam and Bran have discovered that Jon was born Aegon Targaryen, the legitimate son of Rhaegar and Lyanna and rightful heir to House Targaryen.
 Having fallen in love, Jon and Daenerys give in to their feelings for each other and have sex on their voyage north while unaware they are related by blood.